California medicare plans - Medicare Supplements versus Advantage Plans

 • This is separate from Medicare and separate from Supplements.

-• RX may be embedded in Advantage plans.
+• RX are generally embedded in Advantage plans.

 That's a big difference and we'll discuss this when we compare them.